MiroFish cost and pricing for practical scenario work.

 Name the job

 Choose the smallest plan that lets the team run enough comparisons to learn something useful.
-If that is not the reader's job, the page should route them elsewhere.
+If that is not the reader's job, the guide should route them elsewhere.

 Bring the right material